-Figs. 5a, 5b\Thin-slice sagittal view showing a hypoplastic left condyle relative to the right.
+Figures 5a and 5b.
+Thin slice sagittal viewed showing a hypoplastic left condyle relative to the right.

-Fig. 5c\The 8.6-mm-slice thickness showing hypoplastic left condylar head with a possible surface erosion.
+Figure 5c.
+8.6 mm slice thickness showing hypoplastic left condylar head with a possible surface erosion.
 There also appears to be less joint space on the right.

-Fig. 5d\Three-dimensional color reconstructed view comparing the condylar heads.
+Figure 5d.
+3-D color reconstructed view comparing the condylar heads.
 This was done in the slice thickness of about 40 mm.
-Measurements of the condylar width are within 0.1 millimeter accuracy.
+Measurements of the condylar with are within 0.1 millimeter accuracy.

-Fig. 5e\Three-dimensional colorreconstructed view of another patient's right condyle.
+Figure 5e.
+3-D color reconstructed view of another patient's right condyle.
 Note the subchondral cyst formation and subchondral sclerosis in the left condylar head in the axial slice on the left.

-Fig. 5f\Three-dimensional color-reconstructed view of the left condyle of the patient seen in Figure 5e.
+Figure 5f.
+3-D color reconstructed view of the left condyle of the patient seen in figure 5e.
 This condyle is obviously remodeled and hypoplastic relative to the right.

-Fig. 5g\Three-dimensional color-reconstructed panoramic view showing the hypoplastic left condyle.
-However, this is only part of the patient's hypoplasia problem, because the ramus is smaller in the posterior sending ramus a shorter.
+Figure 5g.
+3-D color reconstructed panoramic view showing the hypoplastic left condyle.
+However, this was only part of the patient's hypoplasia problem, as the ramus is smaller in the posterior sending ramus a shorter.
 These changes would not be as apparent on a conventional panoramic image.
-Nor would the patient's periodontal bone loss be as easily assessed.
+Norwood the patient's periodontal bone loss be as easily assessed.